nrfconnect/sdk-nrfxlib/nrf_rpc/doc/architecture.rst

    nRF RPC command and response flow

 **Events** are intended to be used for asynchronous function calls.
-The caller sends an event to the other side and returns immediately if there is a free thread in the thread pool.
+The caller sends an event to the other side and returns immediately.
 See the :ref:`nrf_rpc_architecture_threads` section.
-Otherwise, it waits for an available thread.
 It is not possible to return anything from the remote side after receiving an event, but it is possible to send an event in the opposite direction.
 The following image shows an example of the event flow.